cambiotraining/quarto-course-template/README.md

 - After the first push, the site will be rendered to the `gh-pages` branch automatically.
   This may take a while (you can check the "Actions" tab of the repository to monitor its progress).
   Once the `gh-pages` branch has been created, go to the repository's "Settings > Pages" and select the `gh-pages` branch to render your pages.

-### Authorship

-Make sure to edit the file `_authors.yml` with details about the authors of the materials.
-This file is then used to fill in the details about the authors to the homepage.

 ### Converting an existing repository